-- 8.1 Create and maintain a positive learning environment for all participants. - 8.2 Communicate effectively and appropriately with a group and individuals, checking for understanding. - 8.3 Demonstrate an ability to adapt the teaching style to meet individual needs. - 8.4 Continue to develop positive attitudes towards climbing and lifelong participation. - 8.5 Understand and introduce progressive activities to ensure development of appropriate knowledge, skills and experience over time. - 8.6 Observe and analyse individual performances to provide appropriate, effective and timely feedback for participants. - 8.7 Evaluate a session and its outcomes to inform the planning of future sessions.
+- 8.1 Demonstrate an ability to adapt the teaching style to meet individual needs. - 8.2 Design and implement a plan to introduce progressive activities to ensure development of appropriate knowledge, skills and experience over time. - 8.3 Observe and analyse individual performances to provide appropriate, effective and timely feedback for participants. - 8.4 Evaluate a session and its outcomes for the climber(s) to inform the planning of future sessions. - 8.5 Facilitate a review of their own performance in relation to the session to identify the lessons learned and inform the planning of future sessions.

 Climbing Wall Development Instructors need to quickly build an environment of trust and confidence with their climbers so that they feel ready to tackle more challenging activities with greater personal responsibility.
-Age, ability, individual requirements, confidence and energy levels will all influence the best approach to achieve this with each individual climber.
+Age, ability, individual requirements, confidence and energy levels will all influence the best approach to achieving this with each individual climber.

 Well-developed communication skills are essential.
 The foundations of effective teaching include the ability to create rapport, communicate at an appropriate level, use positive language, provide a variety of demonstration techniques, check for understanding through skilled questioning and give useful feedback and encouragement to individuals.
 In addition to these well-practised communication skills your accurate observation and assessment of individuals' abilities and confidence levels will form the basis of your sessions.
 The progressive nature of the activities you choose will build up an individual's skills in a safe and consolidated way.

-Lead climbing requires many techniques to be acquired autonomously, combined and applied in a range of environments (slab, wall, overhang etc.).
+Lead climbing requires many techniques to be acquired autonomously, combined and applied in a range of environments and situations.
 This can be challenging for the climber and therefore these techniques should be introduced progressively.

 Individualised feedback significantly supports the developing climber.
 This may focus on technique, tactics, fitness or motivation depending upon the situation.
-By observing their strengths and weaknesses you can then prioritise feedback to ensure participants are safe and inspired to progress further.
+By observing their strengths and weaknesses you can then prioritise feedback to ensure participants are safe and inspired/confident to progress further.

 An effective Climbing Wall Development Instructor plans their sessions strategically, building up the skills and experiences of their students over time.
 The ability to review the outcomes of each session and to build upon these in the future is essential.
 Understanding that progress is rarely linear and that different climbers may require different strategies are key concepts at this level.
-Instructors should understand how learning develops, and how this is applied to structuring activities at an appropriate level.
+You should understand how learning develops, and how this is applied to structuring activities at an appropriate level.